yash0307jain/movie-recommender/README.md

 # movie-recommender
-Movie recommender model using the content based filtering
+Movie recommender engine using the content based filtering